 Reaching your campaign’s goal could take months (if not years!).
 Therefore, you want your campaign to be memorable so that donors will share it with their friends and family throughout the duration of the fundraising period.
 And who knows?
 Your supporters may give more than once during your campaign.

 To help create an impression that lasts, you should create a brand and slogan for your capital campaign.
 Even if you already have a well-established brand for your nonprofit, the campaign’s brand should be different to separate your campaign from the rest of your fundraising.

 Your brand should fit the theme of your project and should complement your nonprofit’s overall brand.
 You’ll also need a catchy slogan to capture your donors’ attention and encourage them to contribute.

 Here’s an important tip: Figure out what your overall message is for the campaign before you create your slogan.

 For your slogan, you should go for something that:

 Think about your brand and slogan as the main point that you want donors to take away from your communications, remember, and share with their networks.

-To differentiate your capital campaign from the rest of your fundraising efforts, you should create a dedicated campaign donation page that is exclusive just to your capital campaign efforts.
+To differentiate your capital campaign from the rest of your fundraising efforts, you should create a dedicated campaign donation page that is exclusive just to your capital fundraising efforts.